DusteDdk/eepromlogic/README.md

 * show - (t / nil) Print the truth table to console so we can check what we're doing
 * filename - (nil / string) Save the binary output to this file (if not nil)
 * firstAddr - Generate from this address (usually 0)
-* lastAddr - Generate to this addres (usaully 65535)
+* lastAddr - Generate to this addres (usaully 65535) but up to
 * q0 - Logic for EEPROM pin Q0
 * q1 - Logic for EEPROM pin Q1
 * q2 - Logic for EEPROM pin Q2